-- Want to add items to the batch in bulk by using Buy Lists
+- Add items to the batch in bulk by using Buy Lists

-- Want to upload an Inbound Shipping Plan to Seller Central or use their Send to Amazon feature to create shipments for the items instead of creating them in Stratify
+- Upload a file using the Send to Amazon feature to create shipments in Seller Central instead of creating them in Stratify

 For LTL, your items still need to be put into boxes and then you combine those individual boxes onto pallets for delivery.
 Because of this, Amazon also still requires you to provide box content information.

-When creating a batch in Stratify, you can turn On InventoryLab's Box Content feature, which sends the information to Amazon through their MWI API system, or you can enter your box content information directly in Seller Central.
+When creating a batch in Stratify, you can turn On InventoryLab's Box Content feature, which sends the information to Amazon through their Selling Partner API (SP-API), or you can enter your box content information directly in Seller Central.

 If Box Content is turned On for a batch in Stratify, you will have the option to select Small parcel delivery (SPD) or Less than truckload (LTL) as the Shipping Method.